Irev-Dev/cadhub/CONTRIBUTING.md

 ### Discord bot setup

-To set up the discord bot to notify when users publish new content (see also [the discord JS tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html)):
+To set up the discord bot to notify when users publish new content, we're using the [REST](https://discord.com/developers/docs/resources/channel#message-object) API directly, used more as a notification service rather than a bot since we are not listening to messages in the chat.

 1. If you're setting up the bot in a dev environment, create a new discord server (the "plus" button on the left when logged into the Discord webpage).
 Make note of the name of the project.
 2. With [developer mode turned on](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/), right click the channel you wish the bot to announce on and select "Copy ID".
 Add this to `.env.defaults` as `DISCORD_CHANNEL_ID`.